saikumar-123/elk-ubuntu/README.md

 Execution:

-I hope you had "Terraform" and "Ansible" installed on your local or the server you trying to run this.
+I hope you have "Terraform" and "Ansible" installed on your local or the server you are trying to run this.

-Terraform init
+terraform init

 terraform plan